Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/2. Basic Cloud Applications/1. Tutorials/Use A Reverse Proxy In Front of the App.md

 - **Create a Virtual Network**:
   - Navigate to "Virtual networks" and select "Create".
   - Fill in the details, including name (e.g., `DemoVNet`), region, and address space (e.g., `10.1.0.0/16`).
   - Create a subnet within the VNet with a specific address range (e.g., `10.1.0.0/24`).
+If you do it in the portal a `default` subnet will automatically be created.

 ### 2. **Deploy Two Azure VMs**